 In fractional ownership developments in Nevis, such as Seaside at Cliffdwellers, a one-eighth ownership of a four-bedroom home by the sea costs around US$1.08 million (US$400,000).
 It also comes with a shared 85ft pool.

 Gross rental yields in St. Kitts and Nevis range from 4.9% for two-bedroom condos and houses to 5.31% for three-bedroom units, based on the latest research conducted by the Global Property Guide.

-The (small) long-term rental market in St. Kitts and Nevis remains stable due to strong demand from non-resident workers and foreign students.
+Despite the decline in the cost of investment properties located in Frigate Bay, Half Moon Bay and the South East Peninsula, the (small) long-term rental market in the upscale neighborhoods of St. Kitts remains stable due to strong demand from non-resident workers and foreign students.
 St Kitts is home to two American universities.